-The Bills have had success all season with Kelly running the shotgun offense with no huddle.
+The Bills have had remarkable success all season with Kelly running the shotgun offense with no huddle.
 The no-huddle produced both Buffalo scoring drives Saturday.
-Reich said he has no problem with the no-huddle and its success does not depend entirely on Kelly.
+Reich said he has no problem with the no-huddle and that its success does not depend entirely on Kelly.

 "It's not built around one player, although Jim is a great player," Reich said.
 "I feel very confident with it because the no-huddle is lot of short passes, a lot of just reading the defense, and I think that's one of my strong points.
 I feel real comfortable with that."

 Reich will get support from Kelly, who said he intends to stay involved with the team and attend team meetings.

 "I want to make sure Frank Reich does what he's supposed to do and help Frank wherever I can," Kelly said.

 Bills coach Marv Levy was philosophical about having to go on without Kelly.